robotarium/GTernal/README.md

 6. Click the upload icon (right arrow icon).

 # 2 - Make the Base Image for Raspberry Pi
+## 1 - Install Raspberry Pi OS on an SD Card
 1. Install and run the Raspberry Pi Imager (https://www.raspberrypi.com/software/).
 The instuction is for Raspberry Pi Imager v.1.8.5
 2. For 'Raspberry Pi Device,' select the version of the Pi used.
-3. For 'Operating System,' select 'Raspberry Pi OS (other)' and select 'Raspberry Pi OS Lite (64-bit).'
-For Raspberry Pi Zero 1s, select 'Raspberry Pi OS Lite (32-bit)'
+3. For 'Operating System,' select 'Raspberry Pi OS (other)' and select 'Raspberry Pi OS (Legacy, 64-bit) Lite.'
+For Raspberry Pi Zero 1s, select 'Raspberry Pi OS (Legacy, 32-bit) Lite'
 4. For 'Storage,' choose the micro-SD card to be used.
 5. Click 'NEXT' and 'EDIT SETTINGS.'
 6. Under 'GENERAL' tab, check 'Set username and password' and type 'pi' for the 'Username' and 'raspberry' for 'Password.'